Tension Structures

 A simple procedure for shape finding and analysis of fabric structures

-This text presents a mathematical modeling of a membrane finite element.
-It includes a total Lagrangian description using the Green strain definition and assumes a linear elastic material.
-A procedure to define the shape of a fabric structure and to analyze it in the presence of conservative forces and small deformations is summarized.
+This text presents a procedure to define the shape of a fabric structure and to analyze it in the presence of conservative forces and small deformations is summarized.
 The shapes are generated by loading a membrane with concentrated forces, distributed force and also by prescribing displacements.
-Mathematical programming techniques make the use of stiffness matrix pointless.
 Download the complete text as MS-Word and PDF documents, computer source code written in Ada95 and executable code for Windows.
 The computer code generates a script file for AutoCAD.
-A version of this work was published in the Proceedings of the Fifth International Conference on Space Structures, Thomas Telford, 2002.

 Analysis of 3D isotropic membrane structures